l4rm4nd/traefik-warp/readme.md

 # Traefik Warp – Real Client IP behind Cloudflare / CloudFront

-When Traefik runs **behind Cloudflare or AWS CloudFront (proxy/tunnel)**, the socket IP belongs to the edge, not the visitor. **Traefik Warp** securely resolves the **visitor’s real IP** and forwards it to your apps.
-It automatically fetches the CIDR addresses of Cloudflare and CloudFront to subsequently detect and pass the real visitor's IP address to backend services or log files.
+When Traefik runs **behind Cloudflare or AWS CloudFront (proxy/tunnel)**, the socket IP belongs to the edge, not the visitor.
+Due to this, your backend services and log files receive the incorrect edge IP and not the real visitor's IP address.

 ## What it does

 - **Accepts provider headers (only when the edge socket IP is trusted):**
   - **Cloudflare:** `CF-Connecting-IP`, `CF-Visitor` (scheme)
   - **CloudFront:** `Cloudfront-Viewer-Address` (`IP:port` or `[IPv6]:port`)
-- **Emits standard proxy headers for your apps:**
+- **Emits standard proxy headers for your backend apps:**
   - Appends the visitor IP to **`X-Forwarded-For`** (keeps the chain)
   - Sets **`X-Real-IP`** to the visitor IP
   - Sets **`X-Forwarded-Proto`** to **`http`** or **`https`** (from `CF-Visitor` when present, otherwise TLS fallback)